Lecture 1: Introduction to CPSC 330

 • You can call me Varada, V, or Ada.

-• I am an Assistant Professor of Teaching in the Department of Computer Science.
+• Associate Professor of Teaching in the Department of Computer Science.

-• I did my Ph.D. in Computational Linguistics at the University of Toronto.
+• Ph.D. in Computational Linguistics at the University of Toronto.

 • I primarily teach machine learning courses in the Master of Data Science (MDS) program.